diagrams/diagrams-doc/manual/diagrams-manual.rst

 The ``HasStyle`` class
 ^^^^^^^^^^^^^^^^^^^^^^

-Functions such as `fc`, `lc`, `lw`, `lineCap`, and so on, do not actually take only diagrams as arguments.
+Functions such as `fc`, `lc`, `lw`, and `lineCap` do not take only diagrams as arguments.
 They take any type which is an instance of the `HasStyle` type class.
 Of course, diagrams themselves are an instance.

 However, the `Style` type is also an instance.
 This is useful in writing functions which offer the caller flexible control over the